Vladimir7280/dash-masternode-tool/doc/build-fixmt-linux-ubuntu.md

 ### Method based on physical or virtual linux machine

-An Ubuntu distribution with Python 3.6 is required to build DMT.
+An Ubuntu distribution with Python 3.6 is required to build FIXMT.
 This example uses Ubuntu 17.10, which comes with an appropriate version installed by default.
 You can verify the Python version by typing:

 ```
 python3 --version